ebureauet/frontend-framework/docs/workingwithjs.md

 ~~~
 The first 'require()' is accessing a bower package called 'bootstrap', you can notice the path `'../../bower_components/bootstrap-sass/assets/javascripts/bootstrap.js'` is relative to the 'src/js' folder.
 It is important that the paths you specify to the .js files are correct.

-You can also use 'require()' on other js files other than the base js file. for example on the 'carousel.js', you can reference the main carousel javascript (e.g. 'owl.carousel.js') plugin by using 'require()' and then add the configuation codes for to initialize it.
+You can also use 'require()' on the other js files other than the base js file. for example on the 'carousel.js', you can reference the main carousel javascript (e.g. 'owl.carousel.js') plugin by using 'require()' and then add the configuation codes for to initialize it.

 (src/js/lib/carousel.js)
 ~~~